heejuncho/heejuncho.github.io/_pages/about.md

 ## Work and research
-Most of his previous work has focused on
+Most of his previous work has focused on how digital transformation is reshaping operations management across multiple dimensions from technology adoption and supply chain collaboration to risk management and sustainability.
+His work contributes to understanding how organizations can leverage emerging technologies to enhance performance in an increasingly digital and AI-based business environment.